 Australia

-Virtual AGMs are very real
+Virtual & Hybrid AGMs are very real

-25 October 2021 | Minutes to read: 5
+16 April 2025 | Minutes to read: 5

-Virtual AGMs are very real
+Virtual & Hybrid AGMs are very real

 By Jeffrey Luckins

 There was a time when virtual AGMs were technically flawed, impersonal, untrustworthy and just not going to happen (and that time was before 2020).
-But those times certainly have changed and now virtual or hybrid AGMs are very real, safe, efficient, user-friendly and practically the only way for companies (in the current environment at least) to interface with their members and appropriately discharge their governance responsibilities.
+But those times certainly have changed and now virtual and/or hybrid AGMs are very real, safe, efficient, user-friendly and practically the only way for companies (in the current environment at least) to interface with their members and appropriately discharge their governance responsibilities.

 Fundamentally, there has been no change in the AGM landscape.
 Directors and senior management dread these meetings, where their performance – and remuneration in the case of listed companies – is on display for robust discussion among the members.
 Most people feel awkward at these meetings, not knowing exactly what to say or do, and of course they always seem to go on for longer than necessary.